JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 ## Searching Hexes

-Some hexes on the Dolmenwood campaign map contain hidden features which stay unnoticed by a party simply wandering through the area.
+Some hexes on the Ouran campaign map contain hidden features which stay unnoticed by a party simply wandering through the area.
 Hidden features can be found by searching a hex, requiring extra time and Travel Points.

 **Travel Point cost:** The Terrain Types table lists the cost to search a hex, based on its terrain type.